Ambient Mode Security Deep Dive

 Pushing L4 down into the CNI

-The L4 components of the ambient data plane run as a DaemonSet, or one per node.
+The L4 components of the ambient mode data plane run as a DaemonSet, or one per node.
 This means it is shared infrastructure for any of the pods running on a particular node.
 This component is particularly sensitive and should be treated at the same level as any other shared component on the node such as any CNI agents, kube-proxy, kubelet, or even the Linux kernel.
 Traffic from workloads is redirected to the ztunnel which then identifies the workload and selects the right certificates to represent that workload in a mTLS connection.

 The ztunnel uses a distinct credential for every pod which is only issued if the pod is currently running on the node.
 This ensures that the blast radius for a compromised ztunnel is that only credentials for pods currently scheduled on that node could be stolen.
 This is a similar property to other well implemented shared node infrastructure including other secure CNI implementations.
 The ztunnel does not use cluster-wide or per-node credentials which, if stolen, could immediately compromise all application traffic in the cluster unless a complex secondary authorization mechanism is also implemented.